vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/0/introduction.md

 The heart as the supreme reality, as the spiritual plane, and as the center in the human body \(or, more exactly, in the image of the body\) where this reality is revealed and experienced is an ancient Indian notion.

-It was taken over and developed in nondualist shaivism by such authors as Utpaladeva, Abhinavagupta, and Kṣemarāja, who described it in his commentary on the Śivasūtras as being “the light of consciousness since it is the place where everything abides” \( *viśvapratiṣṭ hasthānatvāt citprakāśo* *hr̥dayam* \).
+It was taken over and developed in nondualist shaivism by such authors as Utpaladeva, Abhinavagupta, and Kṣemarāja, who described it in his commentary on the Śivasūtras as being “the light of consciousness since it is the place where everything abides” \( *viśvapratiṣṭhasthānatvāt citprakāśo* *hr̥dayam* \).
 He also describes it as throbbing and fl ashing consciousness

 12
 \( *sphurantīṁ saṁvidam* \) or as both made of the world and transcending it \( *viśvātmakaṁ taduttīrṇam* \).
 It is therefore the total plenitude of the godhead as mystically experienced in one’s heart.
 23 \(We must not forget that in traditional India, the center of consciousness is in the heart, not in the brain.\)